Tradeware ceramics in the Philippines: Type I

 Porcelain classified as Type I have an exterior appearance that is clear and glassy.
 Since the body is composed of fine-grained kaolin clay, the body has an even, polished texture and looks white translucent in color.
 The overall construction is of utmost refinement and emphasized high quality.

 There is a strong association between ceramic production centers and the level of quality of the wares.
-Most Type I porcelain have a high probability of originating from the production site of Jingdezhen, the epicenter of the Chinese ceramic industry in Jiangxi.
+Most Type I porcelain have a high probability of originating from the production site of Jingdezhen.
 Most importantly, Jingdezhen was a site that produced relatively higher quality of wares compared to that of the lackluster, poor quality Zhangzhou wares.
 This is due to the fact that the Jingdezhen site utilized the local technological tradition of small gourd-shaped kilns that fired a low quantity of wares per round.
-Also, ny the end of the fourteenth century, Jindezhen slowly transitioned from bluish-white ware to the classic white porcelain look.
+Also, by the end of the fourteenth century, Jindezhen slowly transitioned from bluish-white ware to the classic white porcelain look.